 Princeton specifically says they're looking for letters of recommendation or references, from three different adults who are not family members, who can comment on intellectual curiosity, academic preparation, academic promise, or extra-curricular involvement.
 If your child wants to go to Princeton, consider how you can encourage their activities to come up with those letters of recommendation.
 Princeton also says that it is often the parent who completes the Secondary School Report.
 Public schools and private schools that have kids going to Princeton may already know how to fill this form out, but homeschoolers generally don't.
 As the homeschool parent, your job is to fill out the School Report as if you are the school administrator.
 Don't back off from doing this; don't feel like somebody else has to be in charge, because that's your job.

 Princeton wants to see that a student has taken challenging courses, with a rigorous course of study.
 They want a traditional transcript with course grades, and an outline of the high school curriculum with a reading list.
-Comprehensive homeschool records and a very normal-looking transcript is very important as well.
-All applicants are required to take the SAT or the ACT with writing, as well as two SAT subject tests.
-Many homeschoolers tend to take more than this, because they want to demonstrate their academic breadth, even though they don’t have traditional grades from a traditional school.
+Comprehensive homeschool records and a very normal-looking transcript are very important as well.
+All applicants are required to take the SAT® or the ACT® with writing, as well as two SAT subject tests.
+Many homeschoolers tend to take more than this, because they want to demonstrate their academic breadth, even though they don't have traditional grades from a traditional school.
 Princeton suggests that your child take more SAT subject tests and more AP tests.

 There is some talk among the parents of Ivy applicants that most Ivy League applicants will have five to eight AP exams.
 I don't know if that's true, since I haven't seen any statistics.
 However, taking additional tests is something that's very important, because Ivy league schools deal with so many bright, gifted, driven children that it's hard for them to make a decision without the numbers, and these tests will provide the information.